lgray52/CircuitPython/README.md

 ### Description & Code

 Make a servo turn.
-Important usage of any board with application to physical projects.
+Using range functions to change the value of the angle of the servo horn.

 ```python
 import board